-Do You Have Rusty Grill Grates?
+Can You Cook on Rusty Grill Grates?

 The Problem With My Rusty Grill Grates

-My grill, a Broil King Baron, originally came with cast iron grates.
+My grill, a Broil King Baron, originally came with cast-iron grates.
 While I initially loved their heaviness and performance, over time, they started deteriorating due to moisture and usage.

 You have to constantly oil them to keep them from rusting.
-Also, the constant heating and cooling cycles from the grill cause them to sweat thereby rusting.
+Also, the constant heating and cooling cycles from the grill cause them to sweat, thereby rusting.

 The grates I purchased are made of 304 stainless steel and measure seven millimeters in diameter.
 While the grates from Broil King may have been eight millimeters, I found these stainless steel ones to be incredibly sturdy and of high quality.